 The Street Party (tickets, review) is perhaps the best-known event in the 3-day Edinburgh's Hogmanay Festival.
 The New Year street party is a ticketed event that takes place the length of Princes Street, with live bands and dancing in the street.

 Following countdown fireworks at 9pm, 10pm, and 11pm, the street party climaxes with the bells of Big Ben at midnight, and a dramatic fireworks display above Edinburgh Castle and from Calton Hill to herald in the New Year.
 This is followed by a joining of hands as the crowd sings Auld Lang Syne, a kissathon, and more partying into the wee wee hours both on the street and around the city.

 The festivities get going when the stages and screens go live at 9pm.
 Access is by street party ticket and booze is permitted so long as it is not in cans and glass containers.
-There are also some pay bars and food outlets within the street party area.
+There are also some pay bars and food outlets within the street party arena which are open from 7pm.
 Ticket pass-outs are not permitted (leaving the arena and trying to gain re-entry) and there is also no entry after 11pm.

-Tickets are £20.00 administration plus booking fee.
-There is a limited number of EH postcode tickets available at £16.00 administration plus booking fee.
+Tickets in 2015 are now £25.00 (including booking fee).
+There is a limited number of EH postcode tickets available at £19 (including booking fee).